-The Landauer ChildCareGroup Center, located, literally, at the back door of the Dallas Woman’s Forum, serve 90 three-to-five-year-olds from nearby families of limited income.
+The Landauer ChildCareGroup Center, located, literally, at the back door of the Dallas Woman’s Forum, serves 90 three-to-five-year-olds from nearby families of limited income.

 Located in East Dallas, just a few miles from the Alexander Mansion, Alley’s House offers a nonresidential mentoring program for teen mothers ages 13-21.

 Alley’s House empowers teen mothers to achieve independence.
-It exists to break the generational cycle and help teen mothers obtain their GEDs, receive job training and career preparation, participate in life skills and parenting workshops, and receive one-on-one counseling and mentoring through comprehensive case management.
+It exists to break the cycle of poverty associated with teen pregnancy.
+Helping teen mothers obtain their GEDs, receive job training and career preparation, participate in life skills and parenting workshops, and receive one-on-one counseling and mentoring through comprehensive case management.

 Forum members will be involved in the Alley House Incentive Program.
 The teen moms can earn needed items for their children and themselves.
 After each goal or success they earn “Alley’s House Dollars” that can be used to purchase items from the boutique.
 Forum members will donate items for the boutique and help maintain the boutique, as well.
 We will also collect Christmas gifts for the teen mothers and their children.